Democratic Republic of the Congo: Mining

 In April 2013, anti-corruption NGOs revealed that Congolese tax authorities had failed to account for $88 million from the mining sector, despite booming production and positive industrial performance.
 The missing funds date from 2010 and tax bodies should have paid them into the central bank.
 Later in 2013, the Extractive Industries Transparency Initiative suspended the country's candidacy for membership due to insufficient reporting, monitoring and independent audits, but in July 2013 the country improved its accounting and transparency practices to the point where the EITI gave the country full membership.

-In February 2018, global asset management firm AllianceBernstein defined the DRC as economically "the Saudi Arabia of the electric vehicle age," because of its cobalt resources, as essential to the lithium-ion batteries that drive electric vehicles.

 Transportation

-Ground transport in the Democratic Republic of Congo has always been difficult.
-The terrain and climate of the Congo Basin present serious barriers to road and rail construction, and the distances are enormous across this vast country.
-The DRC has more navigable rivers and moves more passengers and goods by boat and ferry than any other country in Africa, but air transport remains the only effective means of moving goods and people between many places within the country, especially in rural areas.
-Chronic economic mismanagement, political corruption and internal conflicts have led to long-term under-investment of infrastructure.

-Rail

-Rail transportation is provided by the Congo Railroad Company (Société nationale des chemins de fer du Congo), the Office National des Transports Congo and the Office of the Uele Railways (Office des Chemins de fer des Ueles, CFU).
-Like much of the infrastructure in the Congo, the railways are poorly maintained, dirty, crowded and dangerous.